balu6914/torram-staking-prototype/docs/approach.md

   - Implement state synchronization logic.

 ### **7. Feedback Request**

 - This approach is designed to align with the client’s requirements for synchronizing the state between the Torram chain and Bitcoin network.
 - Client or lead developer feedback is welcome to refine the implementation and ensure the prototype meets expectations.

----

-This document summarizes the progress and planned approach for the Torram staking prototype.
-It is added to the repository to provide clarity and transparency to the client and stakeholders.